-So if you’re planning to go on several trips this year, you could buy just one policy to get cover for 12 months worth of adventure.
+So, if you’re planning to go on several holidays this year, you could buy just one policy to get cover for 12 months worth of adventure.

 If you buy a ‘Family’ Annual Multi-Trip Policy, the adults on the Certificate of Insurance can travel independently, however any dependent children named on the Certificate of Insurance are only covered if travelling with an adult named on the same Certificate of Insurance.

 Multi-trip travel insurance allows frequent travellers to buy one policy that provides the same level of cover across several journeys overseas.
 It can be a cheaper option if you plan to travel several times in the same year, and also save you the hassle of buying an single trip policy before each trip.